tum-gis/raster2sensor/README.md

 ## Installation

-GDAL must be installed at the system level before before installing this Python package.
+GDAL must be installed at the system level before installing this Python package.

 ---